cea-hpc/clustershell/doc/sphinx/tools/nodeset.rst

     node[1-3]-ipmi

-Commands with inputs
+Main command options
 """"""""""""""""""""

-Some *nodeset* commands require input (eg. node names, node sets or node groups), and some only give output.
-The following table shows commands that require some input:
+Some *nodeset* command options require input and some only give output.
+The following table shows the main commands that require input to operate on node sets or node groups:

 +-------------------+--------------------------------------------------------+
 | Command           | Description                                            |